 Building a successful company is near impossible if employees are coming and going consistently.
 When your work environment is not stable, it becomes harder to gain momentum and progress as a business.
 This is because instead of focusing on the larger goals at hand, managers, team leaders, and HR are always working on onboarding new staff.

-i) Higher Return of Investment
+1. Higher Return on Investment

 Retention is excellent for the return of investment.
 Strengthening your business at its base level, your staff will ensure you get the results you are looking for.
 According to research, it costs roughly 20% of an employee’s salary when you are looking to replace them.
 This means the more employees that leave in search of greener pastures, you’re going to have to spend roughly 2 months’ worth of their pay just to replace them.
 In comparison, when an employer supports effective retention strategies, they are more likely to sustain higher profits overall, according to this study.

-ii) Maintain Employee Connections
+2. Maintain Employee Connections

 How are employees supposed to form strong bonds if team members are constantly leaving the company?
 Retention strategies open the door for connections to form between staff, which will, in turn, boost your positive company culture even more.
 This means you are more likely to form the foundation of a tight-knit community, who work and collaborate effectively together.
 Not only is this important for employee happiness, but it will improve your company’s productivity levels.

-iii) You Won’t Waste Resources
+3. You Won’t Waste Resources

 If there is a steady flow of new staff members, your managers are most likely spending a lot of their time training and supervising, rather than doing the other aspects of their job.
-Whilst it is fine for managers to be in training positions when it is happening all the time, they won’t have time to focus on your company’s bigger picture.
+Whilst it is fine for managers to be in the training positions when it is happening all the time, they won’t have time to focus on your company’s bigger picture.
 Therefore, not only will their time be wasted, but there is a threat of losing profits as a result of a lack of productivity.

-iv) Increased Company Performance
+4. Increased Company Performance

 A study completed by Gallup shows a direct link between employee retention and engagement, and productivity.
 The report finds the most successful organizations make retention a cornerstone of their business strategy and see clear results.
 Those who dedicated investments to their engagement and retention strategies see a 20% rise in productivity, and a 41% reduction in absenteeism, with 59% less turnover.
 These numbers show that employees who feel engaged and supported, show up to work motivated.